-Stress after a Car Accident A car accident can be an incredibly stressful and overwhelming experience.
+A car accident can be an incredibly stressful and overwhelming experience.
 Even what might be considered a minor accident can still mess with your emotions and leave you feeling shaky and weak.
 It doesn’t matter if you were the driver or a passenger; a car accident can affect you both physically and emotionally.
 In fact, if you were in what is considered a minor car accident, you might be tempted to dismiss how you feel afterward by assuming it will go away after a few hours.
 But you want to get a thorough examination after even the most minor of accidents to ensure you weren’t injured.
 The shock of getting into a car accident can lead to a delayed car accident injury, where you might not recognize signs and symptoms right away.
-Shock from a car accident can leave you feeling disoriented and overwhelmed at the traumatic event that just occurred.
+Shock from a car accident can leave you feeling disoriented and overwhelmed by the traumatic event that just occurred.
 Here’s what you need to know about shaking and other symptoms of shock after a car accident and what that might mean for you.

 Post-Traumatic Stress after a Car Accident

 If you were involved in a car accident, you could experience symptoms of post-traumatic stress afterward.
 While we tend to associate PTSD with something veterans deal with, it can actually happen to anyone.
-If you experience a traumatic event, your body may react with distressing dreams, intrusive thoughts, or make you want to avoid certain thoughts or situations.
+If you experience a traumatic event, your body may react with distressing dreams and intrusive thoughts or make you want to avoid certain thoughts or situations.
 After a car accident, you might feel reluctant to get behind the wheel again or drive past the place where the accident occurred.
 If you or someone else was seriously injured in the accident, you might feel overwhelmed with feelings like guilt and fear that it could have happened to you.
-Some people experience PTSD symptoms for just a few days, while others may deal with PTSD after a car accident for months or even years.
-It can take a while to mentally recover from the trauma of a car accident, and post-traumatic stress can manifest both emotionally and physically.
-Shaking hands, taking short breaths, and tensing your muscles are all physiological responses to stress you might experience after a traumatic event like a car accident.

 Signs of Shock after a Car Accident